-A splendid family-vacation in Northeast India can be spent at the Ward’s Lake.
+A splendid family- vacation in Northeast India can be spent at Ward’s Lake, one of the best tourist attractions in Meghalaya.
 Nestled amidst the manicured botanical gardens, the artificial lake is an amazing evening getaway.
-Stroll with your loved ones around this shoe-shaped lake or delight-in the lure of the colorful floral beds.
-The lake greets honeymooners, family vacationers and holidaymakers alike.
+Stroll with your loved ones around this shoe-shaped lake, or delight in the lure of the colorful floral beds.
+The lake greets honeymooners, family vacationers, and holidaymakers alike.
 Pollock’s Lake is the other name given to this natural wonder.

 - The lake has been named after Sir William Ward.

-- The lake is believed to be over a 100 years old.
+- The lake is believed to be over 100 years old.

-- As per folklores, the prisoner Jismot Chyme dug out the Lake during his spare recreational hours.
+- As per folklore, the prisoner Jismot Chyme dug out the Lake during his spare recreational hours.

 Air Force Museum

-Scrupulously maintained, Air Force Museum in Shillong, is situated within the campus of the Eastern High Command.
-The museum showcases actual machines, aircraft models and technology demonstrations used by the IAF Eastern Command.
-Taking your children to this museum will help them with getting insights about the defense forces of the country.
-From uniforms worn by the pilots to the miniature model of the aircrafts, the museum showcases it all.
+Scrupulously maintained, Air Force Museum in Shillong is situated within the campus of the Eastern High Command.
+The museum showcases machines, aircraft models, and technology demonstrations used by the IAF Eastern Command.
+Taking your children to this museum will help them get insights into the country’s defense forces.
+From uniforms worn by the pilots to the miniature model of the aircraft, the museum showcases it all.

-- Rare photographs of the Indo-Pak war and also the Indo-China war are displayed here.
+- Rare photographs of the Indo-Pak war and the Indo-China war are displayed here.

-- A number of musical instruments are also showcased at the museum.
+- Many musical instruments are also showcased at the museum.